Aircloak/aircloak/README.md

 1. Run most of the components on a localhost.
 2. Run each component inside a docker container.

-Regardless of the approach you take, etcd, database server, and nginx balancer are always running as docker containers.
+Regardless of the approach you take, etcd, database server, and router are always running as docker containers.

 The first approach is the one you should usually use for standard development.
 Here you run almost everything locally (save etcd and db), which makes it simpler to develop, experiment, and test.